Network access and interconnection

 What rules, requirements and procedures govern network-to-network access and interconnection?

-- the sharing of infrastructure;
+- the interconnection of broadcasting networks, respectively.

 Are access/interconnection prices subject to regulation?